 This hybrid variety forms a rosette of thick gray-green leaves that can turn into a beautiful pink.
 The petite pink blooms enhance the overall look of the plant.

 Botanical Name: Echeveria ‘Neon Breakers’

 This popular hybrid variety produces a rosette of purple leaves with pronounced pink margins.
-It gets brighter when placed in direct sun and become slightly stressful.
+It gets brighter when placed in direct sun and becomes slightly stressful.

 17. Variegated Indian Corn Cob

 This short and dense-looking specimen has thick stems in a light tint of green adorned with bright pink tips.

 This small but attractive plant takes a deep shade of pink on the tip of its leaves, which saturates with more sunlight exposure.

 Keep the plant in the morning sun, as the name suggests’ and watch it take an alluring shade of pink that you’ll adore!
 It’s one of the best tabletop succulents.